The Break

 A section of a song where the band drops out and the drummer plays alone.
 In the 60s and 70s, DJs would loop these sections on two turntables, extending a 4-second solo into a 4-minute groove.
 That loop is “the break.”

-DnB, jungle, hip-hop.
-They all grew out of looping breaks.
-The entire genre is built on taking a drummer’s solo and making it the whole song.
+DnB, jungle, hip-hop all grew out of looping breaks.
+Take a drummer’s solo, make it the whole song.

 The short version